terrastruct/d2/d2js/js/README.md

 ### `RenderOptions`

 - `sketch`: Enable sketch mode [default: false]
+- `isometric`: Enable native isometric SVG rendering [default: false].
+The compiled layout is preserved.
+Icons and images must be embedded as data URLs; the JavaScript renderer does not fetch external image URLs.
+Set this in compile options or `vars.d2-config.isometric`, then pass the returned `renderOptions` to `render`, just like sketch.
+This mode currently cannot be combined with sketch, ASCII, `darkThemeID`, `forceAppendix`, or `animateInterval`.
 - `themeID`: Theme ID to use [default: 0]
 - `darkThemeID`: Theme ID to use when client is in dark mode
 - `center`: Center the SVG in the containing viewbox [default: false]